 The Honorary Degree Committee is a Faculty Senate committee of the University.
 Its membership consists of

 - A senior academic officer (Provost or Dean) designated by the President, serving as committee chair;

 - Three faculty representatives appointed by the Faculty Senate, with one representative from each school;

-- The Associate Vice President of Philanthropy (or his or her nominee); and
+- The Director of Development (or his or her nominee);

 - The Chair of the University Board of Trustees (or his or her designated trustee), ex officio.